Quaizz/Chronos-testing/README.md

-# Chronos-testing
+# Chronos-Autobnn-testing
-Testing Chronos using GBM
+Testing Chronos/Autobnn using GBM

 Step 1 is to use fixed mu and sigma of GBM while adding a changing random noise.